Nitrogen cycle: Impacts on natural systems

-Increasing levels of nitrogen deposition are shown to have a number of negative effects on both terrestrial and aquatic ecosystems.
+Increasing levels of nitrogen deposition is shown to have several adverse effects on both terrestrial and aquatic ecosystems.
 Nitrogen gases and aerosols can be directly toxic to certain plant species, affecting the aboveground physiology and growth of plants near large point sources of nitrogen pollution.
-Changes to plant species may also occur, as accumulation of nitrogen compounds increase its availability in a given ecosystem, eventually changing the species composition, plant diversity, and nitrogen cycling.
-Ammonia and ammonium - two reduced forms of nitrogen - can be detrimental over time due to an increased toxicity toward sensitive species of plants, particularly those that are accustomed to using nitrate as their source of nitrogen, causing poor development of their roots and shoots.
+Changes to plant species may also occur as nitrogen compound accumulation increases availability in a given ecosystem, eventually changing the species composition, plant diversity, and nitrogen cycling.
+Ammonia and ammonium – two reduced forms of nitrogen – can be detrimental over time due to increased toxicity toward sensitive species of plants, particularly those that are accustomed to using nitrate as their source of nitrogen, causing poor development of their roots and shoots.
 Increased nitrogen deposition also leads to soil acidification, which increases base cation leaching in the soil and amounts of aluminum and other potentially toxic metals, along with decreasing the amount of nitrification occurring and increasing plant-derived litter.
-Due to the ongoing changes caused by high nitrogen deposition, an environment's susceptibility to ecological stress and disturbance - such as pests and pathogens - may increase, thus making it less resilient to situations that otherwise would have little impact to its long-term vitality.
+Due to the ongoing changes caused by high nitrogen deposition, an environment's susceptibility to ecological stress and disturbance – such as pests and pathogens – may increase, thus making it less resilient to situations that otherwise would have little impact on its long-term vitality.

 Additional risks posed by increased availability of inorganic nitrogen in aquatic ecosystems include water acidification; eutrophication of fresh and saltwater systems; and toxicity issues for animals, including humans.
 Eutrophication often leads to lower dissolved oxygen levels in the water column, including hypoxic and anoxic conditions, which can cause death of aquatic fauna.
 Relatively sessile benthos, or bottom-dwelling creatures, are particularly vulnerable because of their lack of mobility, though large fish kills are not uncommon.
 Oceanic dead zones near the mouth of the Mississippi in the Gulf of Mexico are a well-known example of algal bloom-induced hypoxia.
+Even though there have been some efforts at reducing Nitrogen agricultural runoff, there has been no significant reduction in dead zone size.
 The New York Adirondack Lakes, Catskills, Hudson Highlands, Rensselaer Plateau and parts of Long Island display the impact of nitric acid rain deposition, resulting in the killing of fish and many other aquatic species.

+Freshwater has a lower ability to neutralize acidity, so acidification can occur with less nitrogen deposition.
+This acidification can negatively impact fish and aquatic invertebrates while favoring phytoplankton that can handle more acidic environments.

-Ammonia (NH_{3}) is highly toxic to fish and the level of ammonia discharged from wastewater treatment facilities must be closely monitored.
-To prevent fish deaths, nitrification via aeration prior to discharge is often desirable.
-Land application can be an attractive alternative to the aeration.
+Ammonia (NH_{3}) is highly toxic to fish, and the level of ammonia discharged from wastewater treatment facilities must be closely monitored.
+Nitrification via aeration before discharge is often desirable to prevent fish deaths.
+Land application can be an attractive alternative to aeration.